Get In Touch

 • Almond milk: 4g of protein and 13 calories per 100ml

-Milk is considered one of the most nutritionally dense foods on the planet and it comes packed with a load of protein.
+Milk is considered one of the most nutritionally dense foods on the planet, and it comes packed with a lot of protein.

 7. Cottage cheese